houzhj/Statistics/01_ConfidenceInterval.md

 ### ipynb file can be found [here](https://github.com/houzhj/Statistics/blob/main/ipynb/01_Confidence%20Intervals.ipynb)

 Let $X_1,…,X_n$ denote a random sample of independent observations from a population with mean $\mu$ and variance $\sigma^2$.
 Let $\theta$ be the parameter of interest.
-According to Central Limit Theorem and the Delta Method (if necessary), we can find the asymptotic distribution of an estimator of $\theta$, denoted by $\hat{\theta}$.
+According to Central Limit Theorem and the Delta Method (discussed [here](https://github.com/houzhj/Statistics/blob/main/01_DeltaMethod.md)) (if necessary), we can find the asymptotic distribution of an estimator of $\theta$, denoted by $\hat{\theta}$.
 Note that $\hat{\theta}$ needs to be a function of sample mean $\overline{X}$.

 For example,